11 Mistakes Everyone Makes with Their Air Fryer

 You don’t check the food’s temperature

 Don’t neglect your food safety know-how when you turn on an air fryer.
 The rules of cooking meat thoroughly apply here just as they would on a grill, oven, or stove surface.
 “Those who think that there is no need to check the internal temperatures when food is air-fried are serving up a recipe for disaster,” Zona-Mendola says.
 “You want to make sure that you are practicing the same sanitary precautions, as well as cooking temp precautions, as you would with any other method of cooking.”
-Here are 11 more mistakes that can make food toxic.
+Here are 25 more cooking mistakes that can ruin your food.

 You put too much food in the basket